 Purpose: To identify a problem or concern that nursing can change and develop a PICOT question to guide the change project.

-Directions: Use the form below to complete the Week 3 Assignment PICOT Evidence Worksheet.
+Directions: Use the required form below to complete the Week 3 Assignment PICOT Evidence Worksheet.
 This includes filling in the table with information about your research question and your PICOT elements and the second part is filling in the Evidence Worksheet.

 Step 1: Select the key PICO terms for searching the evidence.
 Clearly define your PICOT question.
 List each element P (problem, population, or problem), I (intervention), C (Comparison with other treatment/current practice), and O (Desired outcome), T (Time Frame).
 Is the potential solution something for which you (as nurse or student) can find a solution through evidence research?
 Look in your book for guidelines to developing your PICOT question and also read the required articles.